Rising-Stars-by-Sunshine/CSEcon206-Haowen-PS1/README.md

 #### **Evaluation**:
-- **Efficiency**: Efficiency in game theory refers to the extent to which a solution maximizes the total payoff or welfare of the players involved.
+- **Efficiency**: Efficiency in game theory refers to the extent to which a solution maximizes the total payoff or welfare of the players involved (Rabin 2011).
 An efficient outcome occurs when there are no alternative strategies that can lead to a higher total payoff without decreasing the payoff of any individual player.
 In the context of the given game, the solution based on backward induction, where both players consistently choose not to cooperate by not giving anything or returning any units, is not the most efficient outcome.
 This is because there could potentially be alternative strategies or cooperative actions that would result in higher total payoffs for both players.
 Cooperative strategies, such as mutual investment or reciprocal trust, could potentially lead to increased gains for both players compared to the non-cooperative outcome.

-- Fairness: Fairness in game theory refers to the distribution of payoffs among the players.
+- Fairness: Fairness in game theory refers to the distribution of payoffs among the players (Rabin 2011).
 Fairness can be subjective and can vary depending on individual perspectives and societal norms.
 Different fairness criteria, such as egalitarianism or proportionality, can be used to evaluate the fairness of a solution.
 In the context of the given game, the solution based on backward induction, where both players consistently choose not to cooperate, may not be perceived as fair by all individuals.
 This is because the non-cooperative outcome may lead to a situation where neither player benefits significantly, potentially resulting in a perception of unfairness.
 For example, player A can hold the endowment at each round, while Player B cannot get anything.

 ### Part 2: Code: oTree Demo Customization